trans-travel/trans-travel/us/fl.md

    might involve drag or trans people participating, due to the possibility of the "protection of children" law being used against these organizations.
-However, as of June 24, 2023, a court is preventing the state form enforcing the drag ban.
+However, as of June 24, 2023, a court is preventing the state from enforcing the drag ban.

 ## Public Accommodations